GSA-TTS/federal-website-standards/standards/banner.md

 - The federal government banner must be at the top of every page of your site.
 - The banner must appear on a line by itself.
-- The banner design, text, and image should not be customized.
-[Use the current design, text, and image provided by the U.S. Web Design System (USWDS)](https://designsystem.digital.gov/components/banner/).
-- The banner implementation must include the following elements as specified by USWDS:
+- The banner implementation must include the following elements as specified by the [U.S. Web Design System (USWDS) banner component](https://designsystem.digital.gov/components/banner/):
     - U.S. flag image
     - Text that identifies an official U.S. government site
-    - Drop-down component with:
+    - Drop-down with:
       - Text that identifies an official .gov or .mil domain
       - Text that describes HTTPS connections